lsst-sqre/discourse-rubin-theme/README.md

 2. Use https://theme-creator.discourse.org.
 This works for previewing the theme itself, but does not allow for testing theme changes in conjunction with Discourse settings changes and theme components.
 3. Use a Discourse instance running locally, such as in a Docker container.
 This method has the advantage of providing a fully isolated development sandbox, with the disadvantage that Rubin settings are not seeded and initial content for testing is limited.

+The "Style Guide" is useful for identifying how the theme impacts aspects of the Discourse UI.
+Add `/styleguide` to the root URL path to view the style guide.
+To enable the style guide, search for "styleguide enabled" in the Discourse settings.

 ### Running a local Discourse in Docker

 Clone the Discourse repository: